 What happens after 24 months?

-if declared competent after 24 months of the training programme, the Candidate Engineer is appointed as an engineer where a position is available.
+If declared competent after 24 months of the training programme, the Candidate Engineer is appointed as an engineer where a position is available.